philrickard/astra-teardown/README.md

 ## About

-Built by **Philip Rickard** — third-year Honors Finance (BMOS) at Western University, Class of 2027, currently in Capital Markets Finance at OMERS.
+Built by **Philip Rickard** — incoming Ivey HBA1 at Western University (Class of 2028), currently in Capital Markets Finance at OMERS.
 I grew up partly in Jakarta and speak Bahasa Indonesia, which is why Astra and the Indonesian conglomerate landscape are a natural place for me to do this kind of work — and part of why I think the intersection of AI tooling and regional